White Plains Chapter 13 Bankruptcy Attorney

 Life after filing for Chapter 13 bankruptcy means that you should walk away with your assets protected and accounts in good order.
 A judge will confirm that you have completed your repayment plan and formally issue a discharge.
 That means that you now will be able to conduct your financial affairs without court oversight.

 You will also be able to apply for credit cards and loans once the bankruptcy is resolved.
+You can work towards building your credit and focus on small loan repayment to do this.
 Keep in mind that it may be challenging to obtain credit while the bankruptcy shows up on your credit report.
 Usually, it takes about seven years for a Chapter 13 bankruptcy to be erased from the report.

 Contact Our New York, White Plains Chapter 13 Bankruptcy Lawyer

-If debt is dragging you down, we can help.
+If debt is dragging you down, our New York Chapter 13 bankruptcy lawyer can help.
+We focus closely on every bankruptcy client to make sure all of our cases are as successful as possible.
 Call Michael H. Schwartz, P.C. at (800) ON MY SIDE today or fill out our online contact form.